-Use Lumiform's digital root cause analysis forms to get a usable problem analysis that will help you improve your business processes.
+Use root cause analysis templates to get a usable problem analysis that will help you improve your business processes.

-Use this Investigation form to determine the root cause of a problem.Download template
+Use this root cause analysis template to determine the root cause of a problem.Download template

 An 8D report template is used to document an understandable root-cause inspection based on the 8 Disciplines of Problem-Solving.Download template

-Root Cause Analysis (RCA) is a method for determining the root cause of a problem and eliminating it.
-A Root Cause Analysis checklist is used by cross-functional teams of subject matter experts to create a good problem analysis, collect relevant data, identify the root cause and implement solutions.
+Root cause analysis (RCA) is a method for determining the root cause of a problem and eliminating it.
+A root cause analysis form is used by cross-functional teams of subject matter experts to create a good problem analysis, collect relevant data, identify the root cause and implement solutions.

 Determining the root causes of problematic business models requires a lot of precise work.
 There are various recognized methods for root cause analysis.
 Depending on the company, the methods should be checked individually for suitability for the company.
-The following RCA tools are examples of successful root cause analysis methods:
+The following root cause analysis tools are examples of successful root cause analysis methods:

 This method originates from the automotive industry.
 8D is a comprehensive root cause analysis of crucial problems in the production process.
 The 8D approach is used in many industries, such as healthcare, retail and manufacturing.
 With the help of an 8D checklist, you can define permanent corrective actions using collected data related to the problem.